jradcliffe5/DARA/Workshops/EVN_continuum/overview_page.md

 * The data can be downloaded from here: [data link](http://www.jive.nl/fitsfiles?experiment=N14C3_141022)

+**DARA students, you should have these files on your computers already!**

 The webpages to guide you through the tutorials are below:

   1. [CASA Basic Calibration](part1/part1_initial_cal.md) - initial calibration of data set with two pairs of phase-ref and target.